Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/polyhedra.rst

   I/m 0.1 0.1 0.1
   >

-It's important to note that using a shape of a spherical particle with a polyhedron configuration instead of directly using a sphere configuration decreases overall performance due to unnecessary calculations, such as applying an orientation to a vertex.
-We have observed that in this case, simulations are about 2 to 3 times slower.
+Using a spherical shape in a polyhedron configuration instead of a native sphere configuration decreases performance, due to unnecessary calculations such as applying an orientation to a single vertex -- about 2 to 3 times slower in our benchmarks.

 * Operator Name: ``read_shape_file``
-* Description: This operator initialize the shapes data structure from a shape input file.
+* Description: This operator initializes the shapes data structure from a shape input file.
 * Parameters:

   * ``filename``: Input file name (.shp)